ostrya/PresencePublisher/README.md

 * `File` → `Save` → use the same password as above for the keystore

 Make sure your PKCS#12 keystore file has the `.pfx` extension, otherwise Android will not recognize it.

+To be able to select this client certificate in Presence Publisher, you first need to add it to the Android Keystore.
+This works similar to the process for the server certificate:

+* Android 4.0 - 7.1:
+  * `Settings` → `Security` → `Install from SD card`
+* Android 8.0 - 9.0:
+  * `Settings` → `Security & location` → `Encryption & credentials` → `Install from SD card`
+* Android 10:
+  * `Security` → `Encryption & credentials` → `Install from SD card`
+* Android 11+:
+  * `Security` → `Encryption & credentials` → `Install a certificate` → `VPN & app user certificate`

+After you have imported your client certificate, you will be able to choose it from the app.

 ## Permissions